BlockoS/mb128/README.md

 ## Basic operations
 As the Memory Base 128 is plugged into the joyport, communication is done through the joypad control port (**$1000**).

 Without further ado, here is how to send a bit to the Memory Base 128.
 At this point the bit may not be stored.
 There is a bit of protocol to respect before getting anything written on the **MSM6389C** (more on this later).
 In the following routine the A register holds the bit (0 or 1) to be sent.
-If you have ever looked at a joypad routine, you will recognize the classic delays delay used in many games and in **MagicKit**.
+If you have ever looked at a joypad routine, you will recognize the classic delays used in many games and in **MagicKit**.
 ```
 mb128_send_bit:
     and #$01